Prkr93/knitly/README.md

 # Getting Started with Knitly

-I had a couple of issues with cors during deployment, but hopefully will fix that ASAP.
-For now, you can view the site by:
-- cloning this repo
-- run `npm i`
-- run `npm start`

-Server for inspirations can be found here: https://github.com/Prkr93/knitly-server
+Live Site is deployed [here](https://knitly-knitting.surge.sh/).

+To save and view pattern inspirations, you can download the knitly-server [here](https://github.com/Prkr93/knitly-server).
-- clone this server
+- clone the server
 - run `npm i`
 - run 'nodemon server.js'